 Prices range from $5.00-$12.50, depending on the topping.
 Maguro Spot is on 2241 Kuhio Avenue in Waikiki, very close to the other restaurants on this list.

-Customers love the freshness, taste and value of Maguro Spot’s Poke Bowls.
+Customers love the fresh fish, taste and value of Maguro Spot’s Poke Bowls.
 In fact, some even name it as the best local poke spot in Waikiki.

 Oahu Mexican Grill is the freshest tex-mex on the island.
 The restaurant makes use of only grass-fed, free-range beef and all-natural meats.